 1. An easier way to manage contractors and vendors

-There are several advantages to the usage of Power BI in combination with the Assai application.
+There are several advantages to using Power BI in combination with the Assai application.
 With this combination, the Document Controller can easily manage the performance of vendors.
-The image below shows, for every vendor related to a project, the total number of transmittals and the total number of transmittals that are delivered on time by the vendor.
+The image below shows, for every vendor related to a project, the total number of transmittals and the total number of transmittals delivered on time by the vendor.
 Vendors that do not deliver on time are marked red on the dashboard.
-The Power BI dashboard also shows the total number of transmittals that are late by month and by document status.
+The Power BI dashboard also shows the total number of transmittals late by month and by document status.

 2. Less time-consuming, better documentation

 Our Power BI templates also include features for document status management, as shown in the image below.
 There are multiple statuses related to a document.
 For example, IFA stands for Issued for Approval, and AFC stands for Approved for Construction.
 In Assai, every status is linked to a progress percentage.
 Documents are linked to a planned, forecast, and actual end date.
 The document progress can be measured by grouping the documents into work packages.
 Document Controllers can easily manage thousands of documents, statuses, and dates with our reports.
 Not only does it save time, since Excel dashboards are not required anymore, but it also increases the quality of the document delivery process.